Fleming-Society/7-Segment-Display-Project/README.md

 3. Students try to integrate the system by themselves.

 ### Notice
-When updating to the Arduino, please **DO NOT** connect the pin 0 and pin 1 of the Arduino, this will cause difficulties while uploading the code to the Arduino
+When updating to the Arduino, please **DO NOT** connect the pin 0 and pin 1 of the Arduino, this will cause difficulties while uploading the code to the Arduino.